 Searching in Windows has improved dramatically since Windows XP.
 Windows Vista first saw the search bar integrated into the start menu, and while it worked, it didn’t work half as well as the search bar in Windows 7 works.
-However, there is always room for improvement and Microsoft have done just that in Windows 8.
+However, there is always room for improvement and Microsoft has done just that in Windows 8.

-The new Smart Search feature allows you to not only search for files and programs on your PC, but now it also allows you to search within apps too.
+The new Smart Search feature allows you to not only search for files and programs on your PC but now it also allows you to search within apps too.

 Accessing Smart Search in Windows 8